-The temporal resolution of the timestamp is equal to the NI FlexRIO digitizer sample period (NI5732: 12.5ns, NI5734: 8.33ns).
+The temporal resolution of the timestamp is equal to the sample period (Using the internal clock- vDAQ: 8ns, NI5732: 12.5ns, NI5734: 8.33ns).
 Because of the high sample rate for the trigger lines, noise on the input signal can result in one edge to be registered as multiple triggers.
 To get around this problem, ScanImage® requires an input line to be stable for a certain time before a trigger is registered.
 This method is called ‘debouncing’.
-Since debouncing is a type of low-pass filter, the delay between the occurence of the trigger and the registration of the trigger would influence the accuracy of the timestamp.
+Since debouncing is a type of low-pass filter, the delay between the occurrence of the trigger and the registration of the trigger would influence the accuracy of the timestamp.
 However, ScanImage corrects for this delay so that the timestamp accuracy does not suffer from trigger line debouncing.

 Debouncing can filter out short trigger pulses.
 If trigger pulses are lost, it might be necessary to change the debounce time in the ScanImage code.

 Open the file +scanimage\+components\+scan2d\+resscan\@Acquisiont\Acquisition.m and locate the property DEBOUNCE_TIME_AUX_TRIGGERS.

 Decrease the default value to allow short pulses to be registered as triggers.

 The auxiliary trigger lines are intended to register events and should not be used to record fast external clocks.
 Currently there is a hard limit for 1000 registered triggers per frame, however it is advised to limit the number of trigger occurrences per frame to around 10.